House of the Dragon season 2 episode 2 recap: Rhaenyra the Cruel

 Queen Rhaenyra (Emma D'Arcy) and Prince Daemon (Matt Smith) (Image credit: HBO)

 This House of the Dragon season 2 episode 2 recap contains spoilers.
 The aftermath of Prince Jaehaerys' death has far-reaching consequences in King's Landing and Dragonstone, as tempers fray and blood runs hot.
-Meanwhile Ser Otto Hightower clashes with his grandson, King Aegon, on the best way forward, his daughter Alicent Hightower is consumed by guilt over her actions on that fateful night...
+Meanwhile Ser Otto Hightower clashes with his grandson, King Aegon, on the best way forward and his daughter Alicent Hightower is consumed by guilt over her actions on that fateful night...

 US viewers wanting to keep up with the epic fantasy series need to be signed up for either HBO or its streaming service Max.
 HBO can be added to traditional TV packages or live TV streaming services as a premium add-on channel, including YouTube TV.
 Or you can sign up for Max as a standalone streaming service (though also available as an add-on channel on some platforms).